 For the Year 7 Entry application, you will be prompted to attach the following documentation in your online application:

 - A recent photograph of the applicant (a school ID or passport-style photo taken within the last 2 years)

-- Birth Certificate, Passport or Permanent residency visa (all applicants must have Australian Citizenship or are the child of an Australian citizen; or have Permanent Resident status or are the child of a permanent resident
+- Australian/New Zealand Birth Certificate or Overseas Birth Certificate and Permanent residency visa (all applicants must have Australian Citizenship or are the child of an Australian citizen; or have Permanent Resident status or are the child of a Permanent Resident)

 - Medical Diagnosis Letter/Report *( if applicable )

 - Evidence of Giftedness (if applicable)